All8Up/cpf/README.md

-# cpf_kpi
-Key Performance Indicators
+Key Performance Indicators for the cpf libraries.